cairo-book/cairo-book/src/appendix-03-derivable-traits.md

 Run panicked with [2, 99 ('c'), ].
 ```

 We can see here that our struct `A` has been serialized into the output array.
-Note that the `serialize` function takes as argument a snapshot of the type you want to convert into an array.
+Note that the `serialize` function takes as argument a snapshot of the type you want to convert into, an array in this case.
 This is why deriving `Drop` for `A` is required here, as the `main` function keeps ownership of the `first_struct` struct.

 Also, we can use the `deserialize` function to convert the serialized array back into our `A` struct.